 According to 2018 research from the University of Alabama, 80 percent of the academically at-risk students who participated in the Tuscaloosa Pre-K Initiative were reading on grade level by kindergarten.

-Students who are four on or before September 2 and live in the Tuscaloosa City school zone are eligible to attend our Pre-K program.
+Students who are four on or before September 1 and live in the Tuscaloosa City school zone are eligible to attend our Pre-K program.
 A public random selection drawing will be used to choose students for classrooms.
 Random selection means that every child in the population has an equal chance of being selected.
-Pre-registration will begin February 1 and end on February 28.
+Pre-registration will begin mid-January and end the first week of March.
 Random selections will take place in March.
+Parents must provide proof of residence, up to date immunization card, and birth certificate when accepted into the program.

 "ELEVATE is yet another sign of the strong commitment that Mayor Maddox, the City Council, and the entire Tuscaloosa community have for education.
 The local funds for education allow the Tuscaloosa City Schools to accelerate its progress in ways that are not possible without local support."